abdallahhessam/RC-Car/README.md

 ## Contact

-If you have any questions, issues, or suggestions, feel free to reach out to us through the [GitHub Issues](https://github.com/abdallahhessam/rc-car/issues) or [Discussions](https://github.com/abdallahhessam/rc-car/discussions) section of this repository.
+If you have any questions, issues, or suggestions, feel free to reach out to us through the [GitHub Issues](https://github.com/abdallahhessam/rc-car/issues) section of this repository.

 We hope you enjoy building and experimenting with your very own RC car powered by STM32 ARM and modern C++!